skze/bibliotheca/PM-quality-intro.md

 ## Quality Management

 Quality needs to be managed.
-It can be broken in 3 key aspects:
+It can be broken in 3 key processes:

 1. Planning
 2. Assurance